 Information on Colon Cancer from the American Cancer Society:

 - Among cancers that affect both men and women, colorectal cancer—cancer of the colon or rectum—is the second leading cause of cancer-related deaths in the United States.
-Colorectal cancer also is one of the most commonly diagnosed cancers in the United States.
+Colorectal cancer also is one of the most commonly diagnosed cancers in the United States.- The risk of developing colorectal cancer increases with advancing age.
+More than 90% of cases occur in people aged 50 or older.

 - Colorectal cancer screening saves lives.
 However, many people who are at risk for the disease are not being screened according to national guidelines.